jes/scamp-cpu/ALU.md

 NO is bitwise negation of the output.

 The "F" bit selects addition instead of AND.

-In all cases, the carry input is ignored for AND, and enabled via CE for addition.

-The carry output is always set by the adder, even when the AND operation is selected.
-"NO" has no effect on the carry output.

 Here is a table of all unique operations: